m1lun/RoadQuest/README.md

 ## Overview

-RoadQuest is an AI-assisted roadtrip planner that provides hotel and restaurant recommendations.
+RoadQuest is an AI-assisted roadtrip planner that recommends hotels, restaurants, and local attractions based on the user's interests and preferences.

 ## Installation